hanwenguo/obsidian-typst/README.md

 - `SIZE`: The font size as defined by the CSS property `"--font-text-size"`
 - `THEME`: A string defining the current theme of Obsidian.
 Either "light" or "dark".

-The following are the default preambles, I highly recommend you check this on each update to make sure you don't miss any changes that could break things.
-That being said you don't need them they are merely recommended.
+The following are the default preambles.
 <details>
 <summary>Shared</summary>

 ```
-#set text(fill: white, size: SIZE)
+#set text(fill: black, size: SIZE)
 #set page(width: WIDTH, height: HEIGHT)
 ```
 </details>